sam-lot/corpcommenet/README.md

+CorpComment – a platform where users can give companies feedback based on hashtags (2023)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.